RP9 File Format Information

-The configuration data, if present, is relative to a specified RetroPlatform Library version, or other source of the configuration.
+The configuration data may contain a reference to a given RetroPlatform Library version, or other source of the configuration.
 Manual user additions and changes are also flagged as such.
 This makes it easier to automatically "clean up" RP9 files, applying new updates over old data, rather than vice versa, and respecting individual user changes, if so desired.
 If version data were missing, old RP9 files could contaminate the RP9 ecosystem, as emulation configuration improvements would not be as easily recognizable as such.

 RP9 files do not require installation, and are independent of file name and location.
-We want users to be free to organize, rename and play RP9 files just like they do with MP3 music.
+We want users to be free to organize, rename and play RP9 files just like they can do with MP3 music and PDF documents.
 And, why not, even peek inside the archives.

 Full support for RP9 was introduced in C64 Forever 2009 and Amiga Forever 2009, which were released in the first half of 2009.
 Support for embedded configuration data was introduced in the 2009.2 update.
 As of August 2009, several third-party developers were already working on quality-certified tools to support the RP9 format, and Cloanto's RetroPlatform team was working on improving the content of RetroPlatform Library based on the previously announced cataloging effort.
 The combination of RP9 Toolbox (included in Amiga Forever and C64 Forever) and RetroPlatform Library, and similar third-party tools, are working towards making the vision of "one click to play, no configuration required" possible.

 Here are some sample game files, ready for playback*: